AaTekle/Body-Language-Decoder/README.md

 ## Creating the Dataset

-Data is needed pre-training, Utilized the `csv` module to collect & organize the coordinates of facial landmarks via Mediapipe.
+Data is needed pre-training, I used the `csv` module to collect & organize the coordinates of facial landmarks via Mediapipe.
 I captured and labeled facial landmarks of my own various emotional states, creating a dataset.
 The coordinates were created in real time while I displayed emotional states, it was cool that I got to create the dataset in such an interactive way within real time, seeing my facial expressions being translated into thounsands of numerical values (coordinates).

 ## Real-Time Facial Expression Analysis